FrontToBackCulture/valHelp/src/repository/Updatetraceabilitylinkage/update_traceability_linkage.md

 collection: Repository
 date: 2016-10-12
 ---
-1. Click on the ‘Admin’ dropdown tab on the top menu.
+1. Click on ‘Repositories’ dropdown tab on the top menu and choose the repository that you want to see.
-2. Click on ‘VAL Admin’.
+2. Using the Search Bar, search for the repository you want to search for.
-3. Click on ‘Repository Type’ tab.
+3. Click on the ‘edit’ icon.
-4. Select a Repository Source and a Source column.
-5. Select an associated Repository and Column that you would like to link.
+4. Make changes where you want to make them.
-6. Click on ‘Add/Update’.
+5. Click on ‘Update’ to save your changes.